th-we/deskflow-wiki/Command-Line.md

-Some users prefer to use the command line to run Synergy instead of using automatic configuration.
+Some users prefer to use the command line to run Deskflow instead of using automatic configuration.

 General information
 -------------------

-The Synergy binaries generally take the same parameters on all 3 platforms.
+The Deskflow binaries generally take the same parameters on all 3 platforms.

 See [[Text-Config]] for information on how to create a config file.
 If you